Car insurance for non-UK residents

 What if I’m bringing my own car to the UK?

-If you’re bringing your own car into the UK, you may be covered by your existing insurance policy for at least third-party damage.
+If you’re bringing your own car to the UK, you may be covered by your existing insurance policy for at least third-party damage.
 This is provided you’re from a country that belongs to the Green Card insurance scheme.

 Even if you have third-party insurance, you might want to increase your cover level to comprehensive, so that you and your vehicle are more protected.
 Check to see what cover you have before you start driving.